57blocks/website-article/articles/How to Use Gradle to Optimize Android Development/README.md

 ![](build_language.png)

-Build configuration language graphic

 Finally, we can use tools, such as [VersionCatalogUpdatePlugin](https://github.com/littlerobots/version-catalog-update-plugin) or [RenovateBot](https://github.com/renovatebot/renovate), to automate the updating of dependencies in our Version Catalogs.

 ## Base Project Architecture

 We’ve created a [sample project](https://github.com/ramruizni/DepsManagement) to effectively demonstrate how to configure dependencies to overcome the issues we previously faced.
-Many code examples in this project are adapted from the nowinandroid application, which, as stated in its [GitHub repository](https://github.com/android/nowinandroid), 'follows Android design and development best practices and is intended to be a valuable reference for developers'.
+Many code examples in this project are adapted from the nowinandroid application, which, as stated in its [GitHub repository](https://github.com/android/nowinandroid), follows Android design and development best practices and is intended to be a valuable reference for developers.

 We start with a base project that embraces a modular architecture to foster maintainability, scalability, and a clear separation of concerns.
 The project includes the following modules: